rbe549/rbe549.github.io/project2afall2025aerial.md

 ### 6.3.
 Video

-The video should be a screen capture of your code in action from both an oblique and top view as shown in the video below.
+The video should be a screen capture of your code in action from both an oblique and top view as shown in the video below (you can also download it from <a href="https://app.box.com/embed/s/wvji9blw9zou8qkg42du14qe7upuj7zi">here</a>.
 Note that a screen capture is not a video recorded from your phone.

 <iframe src="https://app.box.com/embed/s/wvji9blw9zou8qkg42du14qe7upuj7zi?sortColumn=date" width="500" height="400" frameBorder="0" allowfullscreen webkitallowfullscreen msallowfullscreen></iframe>